jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.1.4 =
+* Added a number of JavaScript events to facilitate further extension/integration

 = 1.1.3 =
 * Fixed an issue with the build process which introduced an outdated version of the plugin JavaScript assets